Drug information provided by: IBM Micromedex

 It is very important that your doctor check your or your child's progress at regular visits, especially within the first 24 to 72 hours of treatment to make sure the medicine is working properly.
-Blood tests may be needed to check for unwanted effects.
+Blood and urine tests may be needed to check for unwanted effects.

 Do not use this medicine if you are using or have used an MAO inhibitor (MAOI) such as isocarboxazid [Marplan®], linezolid [Zyvox®], phenelzine [Nardil®], selegiline [Eldepryl®], tranylcypromine [Parnate®]) within the past 14 days.